stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 * a reference node for consistency_tension problems in foundations,
 * a test bed for methods that organise independence and multiverse phenomena without collapsing them into slogans,
-* a bridge between pure set theory, philosophy of mathematics, and AI systems that must reason about alternative foundational assumptions.
+* a bridge between pure set theory, philosophy of mathematics and AI systems that must reason about alternative foundational assumptions.

 ---